hexerade/hexerade/README.md

 I'm Vikesh Gray, a guy on the internet who makes mediocre music and furry art.
 - 👀 I’m interested in... uh...
 Eddsworld :3
 - 🌱 I’m currently learning HTML.
+Also Spanish and Norwegian but those are irrelevant.

 <!---